Skip to main content

 • Spanish is the official language in Chile.
 However, indigenous languages such as Mapudungun and Aymara are also spoken in certain regions.

-• The standard working week in Chile is limited to a maximum of 45 hours, distributed over no fewer than five and no more than six consecutive days.
+• Work days must be distributed over no fewer than five and no more than six consecutive days.
 The workday should not exceed 10 hours, and employees are entitled to at least one 24-hour rest period during the workweek.

 • Overtime in Chile is regulated by the Labor Code.
 Employees may work up to two hours of overtime per day, compensated at a rate of 150% of the regular pay.
 Overtime agreements must be in writing and are subject to specific conditions outlined in the law.